 Workaway

-We are huge advocates forΒ WorkawayΒ having had amazingΒ Workaway experiencesΒ in Switzerland, Crete and whileΒ backpacking Hawaii.
+We are huge advocates for Workaway having had amazing Workaway experiences in Switzerland, Crete and while backpacking Hawaii.
 It allows you to stay in over 170 countries around the world completely free – in exchange you volunteer a few hours of your time.
 We cleaned (and stayed in) luxury treehouses, picked olives and taught English – in exchange we received 3 meals a day and free accommodation with the bonus of making friends for life.
 Workaway is an excellent idea in expensive places such as Singapore, as it takes away your biggest expense (accommodation) and gives you a more insightful experience away from the usual tourist track.

 Are you ready for a cultural exchange by working and staying in 170 countries around the world?